 What is Direct-Injection System?
 Its Functions & Working Principle

-Just like the indirect injection system, direct injection is a method in which fuel is introduced into internal combustion engines. it’s common in gasoline (petrol) engines but is now employed on diesel engines to give the same quality to the engine types.
+Similar to the indirect injection system, direct injection introduces fuel into internal combustion engines.
+It is common in gasoline (petrol) engines, but it is now also used in diesel engines to provide similar performance characteristics.

-Well, in this reading, we’ll explore what direct injection is, its functions, diagrams, working, and components.
+In this reading, we will explore the concept of direct injection, including its functions, diagrams, operation, and components.
 We’ll also explore the advantages and disadvantages.

 Let’s begin!